 - Trump’s new national security adviser chairs a group that has spread false claims about Muslim refugees in Europe

 - How Geert Wilders Became America’s Favorite Islamophobe

 - John Bolton presided over anti-Muslim think tank

 - The paranoid style in Islamophobic politics

-Other organizations, such as the Southern Poverty Law Center have called the Gatestone Institute, “an organization known for spreading anti-Muslim conspiracy theories.”
-Further, they have a close connection to the current Trump administration as John Bolton served as National Security Adviser for Trump and Alan Dershowitz is representing President Trump in his Impeachment: This Anti-Muslim Think Tank Paid Alan Dershowitz and John Bolton Over $250k.
+Other organizations, such as the Southern Poverty Law Center, have called the Gatestone Institute “an organization known for spreading anti-Muslim conspiracy theories.”
+Further, they are closely connected to the former Trump administration as John Bolton served as National Security Adviser for Trump, and Alan Dershowitz is represented fprmer President Trump in his Impeachment: This Anti-Muslim Think Tank Paid Alan Dershowitz and John Bolton Over $250k.

 Failed Fact Checks